JunoNgx/sakata/README.md

 While immensely enjoyed the robustness of Postage Board Mini and Stampy, the limited availability of these controllers was a point of anxiety, and being sustainable was a desirable goal to pursue.
 Which mmeans using purely non-specialised common components, such as the Pro Micro, among its many alternatives.
 I eventually achieved it with Raime, while not compromising on the board's thickness and construction.

-The difference between Raime and Robin is even shorter than the difference between Robin and Rosa, and it is mainly the controller.
+The difference between `raime` and Robin is even shorter than the difference between Robin and Rosa, and it is mainly the controller.
 Originally planned to be Keebio Helios, I found a local deal for a pair of [Splinkys](https://github.com/Bastardkb/Splinky), which perfectly met my needs.
 Giving up on a handwiring-specific controller did come with compromises, and I wouldn't pretend it was fun (hot glue came to the rescue, and the port ended up crooked).
 My wiring work also had a downgrade.

 That being said, the freedom of being entire self-sustainable without relying on limited parts was worth it.